Next Start

 START A DIESEL CAREER PATH AT UTI

-Some of the biggest names in diesel look to UTI Diesel program graduates to help keep their engines running.
-Here, you’ll learn the skills top manufacturers say matter most for diesel technicians.
+Some of the biggest names in diesel look to UTI's Diesel Technology program graduates to help keep their engines running.
+Here, you will be taught the skills top manufacturers say matter most for diesel technicians.

 To learn more about diesel mechanic school at UTI, contact us today.
 We’ll connect you with an Admissions Representative who can answer your questions and help you get started.